 Media professionals and organisations in distress can apply for support from Reporters Respond.
 This is what we can offer:

-- Knowledge and resources that help the recipient to circumvent censorship and to communicate safely and securely, as well as security training (on location or online).
+- Preventive safety measures: knowledge and resources that help the recipient to circumvent censorship and communicate safely and securely, as well as security training (on location or online).

 - You are a media organisation or a practicing media professional;